mlswg/mls-protocol/draft-ietf-mls-protocol.md

 intermediate_hash_[n] = Hash(transcript_hash_[n-1] || MLSPlaintextOpAuthData_[n-1]);
 transcript_hash_[n] = Hash(intermediate_hash_[n] || MLSPlaintextOpContent_[n]);
 ~~~~~

+This structure incorporates everything in an MLSPlaintext up to the
+confirmation field in the transcript that is included in that
+confirmation field (via the GroupState).
+The confirmation and
+signature fields are then included in the transcript for the next
+operation.
+The intermediate hash enables implementations to in
+corporate a plaintext into the transcript without having to store the
+whole MLSPlaintextOpAuthData structure.

 When a new one-member group is created (which requires no
 GroupOperation), the `transcript_hash` field is set to an all-zero